SumeghaGodara/snakemake/index.md

 > [**3.
 Snakemake Tutorial using containers on Atmosphere**](https://snakemake2019.readthedocs.io/en/latest/container_tutorial.html)

-> Note: Supports '--use-singularity' and Singularity / docker containers

 ## **Atmosphere / Jetstream Key Features:**

-+ Access virtual machine images preconfigured with an operating system and software to help you do scientific computations in domain-specific tasks
++ Access virtual machine images pre-configured with an operating system and software to help you do scientific computations in domain-specific tasks
 + Find and use tools with the intuitive self-service portal
 + Easily manage virtual machines
 + Publish your own software suites, create your own work environments, and run the software for community use